 In October 2020, one of the most missed cult electro-EBM bands from the early nineties took everyone by surprise with the release of the “Come With Me” come-back EP and 2 associated video clips.
 We are talking about Digital Factor of course!

-Alfa Matrix has now announced the release of “A Chemical Process”, the German band’s 9th studio album.
+Out now via Alfa Matrix is “A Chemical Process”, the German band’s 9th studio album.
 The new album merges modern electro techno elements with synth pop song arrangements mixed with pure industrial / EBM elements.
 Interesting detail, for this album Mike Langer decided to create his new songs first on a guitar before recreating them on synths.
 He was helped in the process by Austrian bassist and guitarist Georg Kostron.

 Music collectors should be informed that the limited CD digipak edition of this album holds 2 exclusive bonus tracks: the hypnotic dancefloor killer “Into My Eyes” and the club remix of “Come With Me” by The Saint Paul.
 These will not be made available for download.

 Enjoy the official video clips for “Come With Me” and “I’m Dangerous”.

 Digital Factor was founded in 1993 by Mike Langer, Torsten Heise and Tino Schmidt.
 The band soon played in the opening act of well-known electronic bands of that time such as Placebo Effect or X Marks the Pedwalk and quickly established itself as a popular live act on the electronic scene.
 In 1994 the band signed to the Danish label Hardrecords which released the band’s first EP called “Falling Down”.